CP-violating effects on gravitational waves in a complex singlet extension of the Standard Model with degenerate scalars: Electroweak phase transition

 where $H\left(T_{N}\right)$ is the Hubble parameter, $m_{\text{P}}\simeq 1.22\times 10^{-19}$ GeV, $g_{*}(T_{N})$ denotes the massless degrees of freedom at $T_N$, and we take $g_{*}(T_{N})=108.75$ in the numerical analysis.
 With $\Gamma_N(T)$ in Eq~(\ref{GamN}), Eq.(\ref{TNdefinition}) is recast into the form

 which implies that $S_3(T_N)/T_N\lesssim140$ would be required for the occurrence of EWPT.
 There exists a tendency that the stronger first-order EWPT induces the larger $S_3/T$, and beyond certain strength of the transition, the condition $S_3/T\lesssim 140$ would not be satisfied even at sufficiently low temperature.
-We rule out such a case in our analysis.\footnote{EWPT may be triggered by QCD phase transition~\cite{Witten:1980ez} (for recent studies, see, e.g., Refs~\cite{Iso:2017uuu,Arunasalam:2017ajm,Bodeker:2021mcj,Kawana:2022fum}).}
+We rule out such a case in our analysis.\footnote{EWPT may be triggered by QCD phase transition~\cite{Witten:1980ez} (for recent studies, see, e.g., Refs~\cite{Iso:2017uuu,Arunasalam:2017ajm,Bodeker:2021mcj,Kawana:2022fum}).
+Besides this possibility, it is pointed out in Ref.~\cite{Blasi:2022woz} that domain walls, if exist, can catalyze the bubble nucleation. }

 We obtain the critical bubble using the following energy functional

 where the classical background fields are parameterized as

 Since a spherically symmetric configuration is expected to give the least energy, the scalar fields depend only on the radial coordinate $r=\sqrt{x^2+y^2+z^2}$.
 In this case, the energy functional (\ref{energyfunctional}) takes the simplified form